redkite-labs/redkitecms-docs/book/install-redkite-cms.rst

 Website controller
 ------------------
-Websites routes are handled in production by a single **Controller** named by default **Website**.
+Websites routes are handled in production by a single **Controller** which is named **Website** by default.

 You must add this controller to your application to render your website.
 This task is achieved by adding a new controller or by simply modifying the default one added by Symfony.

-Add a **WebSiteController.php** file inside the Controller folder of your bundle.
-Open it and add this code:
+Add the file **WebSiteController.php** inside the Controller folder of your bundle.
+Then open it and add the following code:

 .. code-block:: php